jfree/jfreesvg/README.md

 JFreeSVG
 ========

-Version 4.2, by David Gilbert, not yet released.
+Version 4.2, by David Gilbert, 10 January 2021.

 (C)opyright 2013-2021, by Object Refinery Limited.
 All rights reserved.